Dak Prescott Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Matchup vs. Arizona

-- Prescott's 183 passing yards in one matchup against the Cardinals are 99.5 fewer yards than his over/under in Sunday's game.
+- Prescott recorded 183 passing yards in one matchup against the Cardinals, 101.5 yards fewer than his over/under for Sunday.

-- Prescott threw multiple touchdown passes in that contest against the Cardinals.
+- Prescott threw multiple touchdown passes in that game against the Cardinals.

-- This week Prescott will face the NFL's fifth-ranked pass defense (225.1 yards allowed per game).
+- The 225.1 yards per game the Cardinals are giving up through the air makes them the NFL's fifth-ranked pass defense.

-- The Cardinals have given up 24 passing TDs this season (1.6 per game), ranking them 20th among NFL defenses.
+- At 1.6 passing TDs conceded per game, the Cardinals defense is ranked 20th in the NFL.

 Recent Performances